When a Stranger Calls Back: Plot

 Julia Jenz (Jill Schoelen) arrives at Dr. Schifrin's house for a routine baby-sitting gig.
 Soon after Dr. Schifrin and his wife leave, a mysterious man knocks on the door.
 The man tells Julia that his car is broken down and asks to come inside to use the phone.
 Julia refuses him admittance, but agrees to call the auto club.
 She finds the phone is dead.
 Afraid to divulge this detail, Julia lies and says that she called the auto club.
 The auto club never arrives, and the man returns repeatedly asking for help.
-Hoping he'll go away, Julia continues to lie, but the conversations gradually become increasingly threatening.
+Hoping he'll go away, Julia continues to lie, but the conversations gradually become sinister.
 Meanwhile, Julia notices things are not as they appear in the house and comes to understand that someone's in the house.
 At this time, Julia also discovers the children have been abducted.
 The intruder is seen in the house as she narrowly escapes.
 It is later revealed that the children Julia babysat were never found or heard from again.

 Five years later, Julia is an introverted college student still traumatized by the incident.
 To make matters worse, strange things happen from time to time in her apartment, and Julia comes to believe that the children's abductor is stalking her.
 Jill Johnson (Carol Kane), now a counselor at the college Julia attends, offers to help with the trauma of Julia's past experience as well as the current events taking place.
 Jill contacts John Clifford (Charles Durning) to come to Julia's aid and help figure out who is stalking her.
 For protection, Jill helps Julia purchase a gun and teaches her how to use it.

 Julia comes to believe the intruder is entering her apartment while she's sleeping and decides to stay with Jill until she feels safe to return to her own home.
 Having been through a similar situation years before, Jill and a reluctant John investigate the incident from Julia's past and conclude the stalker may be a ventriloquist capable of throwing his voice; he employed this skill to make it seem like he was outside when speaking to Julia during the original stalking incident when the Schifrin children were kidnapped.
 As they investigate, Jill and John receive news that Julia has shot herself in the head while at her apartment.
+She survives, but falls into a coma.
 Jill promises to find her stalker.